 - Richard Herring does a (hilarious) routine about being jaded of making audiences laugh after twenty years on the comedy circuit and how he's trying to challenge himself by not being funny.

-- A famous case is The Lion King, where this is the main appeal of Timon's character.
+- This is the main appeal of Timon's character.
 His jokes are so lame you can't help but chuckle- this was intentional of course.
-Hakuna Matata has this: